ajsnarr98/LinkNotes/backlog.md

 ## Bugs
 - deleting an entry does not visibly update the list of entries
-- adding an entry duplicates an entry and does not create an empty one
 - changing focus between views while soft keyboard is up does not update softkeyboard listener
 - editnote saving does not always update entry type?
 - cannot click tag in add tag dialog